brettsmith212/test-letta2-vscode-extension/README.md

 The extension follows a layered architecture:

 1. **UI Layer**: WebView-based chat interface built with React
+   - `Chat.tsx`: Main chat interface component
+   - `AgentBar.tsx`: Agent selection and creation component
 2. **Service Layer**:
    - `ChatService`: Manages conversation state and history
-   - `LettaService`: Handles communication with the Letta AI server
+   - `LettaService`: Handles communication with the Letta AI server and agent management
 3. **Extension Layer**: VS Code extension entry point and integration

 Communication between the WebView and extension happens through message passing using the VS Code API.

+### Agent Management

+The extension supports multiple agents:

+- Agents are persisted across VS Code sessions using extension context's global state
+- When the extension starts, it fetches available agents from the Letta server
+- Users can select existing agents or create new ones through the AgentBar UI
+- Agent selection state is synchronized between the extension host and webview

 ## Contributing